arfc/openmcyclus/README.rst

 You will need to have `Cyclus <https://fuelcycle.org/>`_, `OpenMC <https://docs.openmc.org>`_, and their required dependencies.
 Both are available via conda binaries or can be installed from source via their github repositories.
-Please note the versions listed below, as these are required versions, not minimum versions.
+Please note the versions listed below, as these are *required versions, not minimum versions*.

 +---------------+----------+
 | Dependency    | Version  |